-With increasing average global temperature, the climatic conditions under which plants and animals can thrive are shifting to higher elevations.
-Movement of some plant taxa toward mountaintops, has been observed in the past decades.
+With increasing average global temperatures, the climatic conditions under which plants and animals can thrive are shifting to higher elevations.
+The movement of some plant taxa towards mountain tops has been observed in recent decades.
 However, for species restricted to the highest elevations, there is nowhere to move to, meaning they are increasingly at risk of extinction.
-Climatic conditions may exceed the physiological limits for species and the habitat may become unsuitable for others.
-There is also a risk from competition with colonizing native species and invading non-native species, spreading to higher elevations and some species cannot move quickly enough to keep pace with the change in climate.
-The most vulnerable species are those that reproduce and disperse slowly and those that are isolated on the mountaintops, including endemic species, which may face global extinction.
-In other cases species will be lost from some parts of their current range.
-Mountains can however allow other species to survive in areas where they would not otherwise do so, because of small scale variations in climate with elevation or different aspects of slopes.
+Climatic conditions may exceed the physiological limits for species and habitats may become unsuitable for others.
+There is also a risk from competition with colonising native species and invading non-native species, spreading to higher elevations, and some species cannot move quickly enough to keep pace with changes in the climate.
+The most vulnerable species are those that reproduce and disperse slowly and those that are isolated on mountain tops, including endemic species, which may face global extinction.
+In other cases, species will be lost from some parts of their current range.
+Mountains can, however, allow other species to survive in areas where they otherwise would not because of small-scale variations in climate with elevation or different aspects of slopes.

 Changes in snow cover and snow duration are related to changes in temperature and precipitation and are also critical for plants and animals.
 In particular, glacier retreat and changing snow patterns affect both streamflow dynamics (including extremes) and soil moisture conditions and can cause moisture shortages during the growing season.
-Change of snow patterns can critically affect animal movements in mountains.
+A change in snow patterns can critically affect animal movements in mountains.
 Other processes creating stresses on mountain ecosystems are direct human impacts, such as the influence of grazing, tourism, air pollution and nitrogen deposition on alpine vegetation.
-In some cases, these impacts can be so large on the goods and services provided by alpine ecosystems, that they can overshadow the effects of climate change or exacerbate its effects.
+In some cases, these impacts can be so large on the goods and services provided by alpine ecosystems that they can overshadow the effects of climate change or exacerbate its effects.

-In many mountain regions, multiple sources of evidence point to tree expansions into treeless area above (and in some cases below) the forest belt.
+In many mountain regions, multiple sources of evidence point to tree expansions into treeless areas above (and in some cases below) the forest belt.
 This may increase forest productivity at the upper treeline.
-Treelines have moved up in the last 30-100 years in many mountain regions, including e.g. Andes, Urals and Altai.
-At the same time, since the 1990s, treelines responses in different parts of the Himalaya have been highly variable, in some places advancing upslope, in others demonstrating little change, and in others moving downward.
-This can be explained by site-specific complex interactions of the positive effect of warming on tree growth, drought stress, change in snow precipitation, land-use change, especially grazing, and other factors.
-Treelines are affected by land use and management around the globe and changing landuse practices can supersede climate change effects in some mountain regions.
-An upward shift in elevation of bioclimatic zones, decreases in area of the highest elevation zones, and an expansion of the lower zones can be expected by mid-century, for examples in regions such as the Himalaya.
+Treelines have moved up in the last 30-100 years in many mountain regions, including, for example, the Andes, Urals and Altai.
+At the same time, since the 1990s, treeline responses in different parts of the Himalaya have been highly variable, in some places advancing upslope, in others demonstrating little change and in yet others moving downwards.
+This can be explained by site-specific complex interactions of the positive effects of warming on tree growth, drought stress, change in snow precipitation, land use change, especially grazing, and other factors.
+Treelines are affected by land use and management around the globe, and changing land use practices can supersede climate change effects in some mountain regions.
+An upward shift in the elevation of bioclimatic zones, decreases in the area of the highest elevation zones and an expansion of the lower zones can be expected by mid-century, for example in regions such as the Himalaya.

-In some regions, the livelihoods of many local mountain communities depend on access to firewood, pastures, edible plants and mushrooms, medicinal and aromatic plants.
+In some regions, the livelihoods of many local mountain communities depend on access to firewood, pastures, edible plants and mushrooms, and medicinal and aromatic plants.
 Climate change can alter the quality and quantity of these ecosystem services; however, the degree and direction of change are context specific.
-The appeal and feasibility of mountains for tourism and recreation activities are also affected by climate change.
+The appeal and feasibility of mountains for tourism and recreational activities are also affected by climate change.

-FAQ CCP5.4: What type of adaptation options are feasible to address the impacts of climate change in mountain regions under different levels of warming, and what are their limits?
+FAQ CCP5.4 | What types of adaptation options are feasible to address the impacts of climate change in mountain regions under different levels of warming, and what are their limits?